-Unit Reference F/506/9502

-Level 2

-Credit Value 2

-Guided Learning Hours 10

-Total Unit Time 20 (10GLH + 10 hours for independent research and assessment)

-Unit Summary This unit outlines knowledge and skills relating to working with young people who misuse substances.
+Unit Reference F/506/9502 Level 2 Credit Value 2 Guided Learning Hours 10 Total Unit Time 20 (10GLH + 10 hours for independent research and assessment) Unit Summary This unit outlines knowledge and skills relating to working with young people who misuse substances.
 Learners must have access to a real work environment.

-Learning Outcomes Assessment Criteria

-(1 to 5) (1.1 to 5.3)

-The learner will: The learner can:
+Learning Outcomes (1 to 5) The learner will: Assessment Criteria (1.1 to 5.3) The learner can: 1.
 Understand substance misuse.
 1.1.
 Define substance misuse.
 1.2.
-Describe a range of drugs to include their:

-long-term effectsstreet names

-short-term effects

-different categories.

-2. Understand the impact of substance misuse on young people.
+Describe a range of drugs to include their: long-term effects street names short-term effects different categories Understand the impact of substance misuse on young people.
 2.1.
 Describe the impact of substance misuse on young people.

-I and the second I and the second

-3. Understand how 3.1.
-Describe how youth work principles and youth work practice support young people who misuse supports young drugs. people who substance misuse 3.2.
-Outline the impact of substance misuse on problems. youth work provision.
-4. Understand the 4.1.
-Describe the key principles of boundaries of confidentiality and safeguarding as they confidentiality for relate to working with young people who youth workers with misuse substances. working with young people who 4.2.
-Describe how to communicate have substance confidentiality protocols to young people in misuse problems. youth work settings.
+3.1.
+Describe how youth work principles and practice support young people who misuse drugs.3.2.
+Outline the impact of substance misuse on youth work provision.
+4.1.
+Describe the key principles of confidentiality and safeguarding as they relate to working with young people who misuse substances.
+4.2.
+Describe how to communicate confidentiality protocols to young people in youth work settings.
 4.3.
 Describe circumstances when confidentiality with a young person needs to be broken.
-5. Understand the 5.1.
-Describe the importance of professional boundaries between youth workers and importance of boundaries when young people in relation to substance working with misuse. people who misuse substances.
+5.1.
+Describe the importance of professional boundaries between youth workers and young people in relation to substance misuse.
 5.2.
 Describe why information sharing protocols are important for supporting young people with substance misuse problems.
 5.3.
 Describe a range of referral organisations that support young people who misuse substances.